Beepsandbreakthroughs

 A coordinate system using X, Y, and Z axes to describe positions in 3D space (named after mathematician René Descartes).
 This is how we typically describe where something is in the world.

-Cartesian space control
+cartesian space control

 A control method where you specify the desired position and orientation of the robot's hand (end-effector) in 3D space, and the control system automatically calculates which joint angles are needed to achieve it.
 What it is: A...

-Cartesian velocities
+cartesian velocities

 The combination of linear and angular velocities of the end-effector expressed in Cartesian coordinates.
 Cartesian velocities represent the motion of the robot's end-effector in 3D space, combining both linear velocity (how...